Loop component

 The loop component

-The loop component is a container that where one or more components can iterate, or loop, over an array of data.
+The loop component is a container where one or more components can iterate, or loop, over an array of data.
 This is useful for creating repeating components without having to repeat data connections for each component instance.
-Additionally, by combing with query-type data resources, the loop can enable dynamic lists of content.
+Additionally, by combining a loop with query-type data resources, it can enable dynamic lists of content.

 Before you start

-- The loop component only works in conjunction with a data resources containing an
+• The loop component only works in conjunction with a data resources containing an array of data.

-If the loop component is available to insert into the current slot, it's displayed at the top of the component insert drawer.
-Clicking on “Loop” will add the component to the composition.
+If the loop component is available to insert into the current slot, it will be available in the insert component dialog.

 Once the component is added you'll need to create or select a data array.